 Creating Location Pages

 Before creating the per-location pages you will want to check the default Pages settings.
-Click the Pages submenu under the Store Locator Plus menu in your WordPress admin sidebar.
+First you must click on Enable PAGES under the General/Server tab in SLP.
+Next Click the Pages submenu under the Store Locator Plus menu in your WordPress admin sidebar.

 Set Page Status To Published